mnot/I-D/json-home/draft.md

 Joe Hildebrand, Jeni Tennison, Erik Wilde and Jorge Williams for their suggestions and feedback.

-# Considerations for Creating and Serving Home Documents
+# Creating and Serving Home Documents

 When making an API home document available, there are a few things to keep in mind: